Friderike Maria Zweig: Marriage to Zweig

 She first met Stefan Zweig in 1908, and four years later they started an affair when she was 30 and still married to her first husband.
 They did not marry for a long time, partially due to divorce being impossible in the Catholic Austro-Hungarian Empire, and married only in 1920 once the Austrian Republic was established.
 After the wedding they moved into a small house in Salzburg found by Friderike on an earlier visit.

 During the years of their life in Salzburg, Friderike took on the role of a hostess for many of Zweig's literary friends.
 Equally, she played a big part in supporting Zweig's artistic endeavours by being the housekeeper and providing help on translations and editing, as well as acting as a support during his bouts of depression and anxiety.

-Friderike and Zweig divorced in 1939 and Frederike emigrated to the US in 1940.
-Frederike died in Stamford, Connecticut, in 1971 where she had lived for many years.
+Friderike and Zweig divorced in 1939 and Friderike emigrated to the US in 1940.
+Friderike died in Stamford, Connecticut, in 1971 where she had lived for many years.